 The City is the economic and cultural center of the nine-county San Francisco Bay Area and northern California.
 Major business sectors include retail and entertainment, conventions and tourism, service businesses, banking, professional and financial services, corporate headquarters, international and wholesale trade, multimedia and advertising, biotechnology, and higher education.
-The City's population in 2007 was approximately 809,000, making it the fourth largest city in the State.
+The City's population in 2007 was approximately 747,000, making it the fourth largest city in the State.
 The City proper occupies 49 square miles at the northern tip of the San Francisco Peninsula, between the Pacific Ocean and San Francisco Bay.
 Silicon Valley is about 40 minutes' drive to the south, and the Wine Country about an hour to the north.

 The City is governed by a Board of Supervisors elected from eleven districts to serve four-year terms, and a Mayor who serves as chief executive officer, elected citywide to a four-year term.
 Gavin Newsom has served as the Mayor of the City since 2004, and was re-elected in November 2007.
-The City's fiscal year 2007-08 adopted budget includes \$6.08 billion of expenditures and reserves, of which \$2.92 billion was allocated to the General Fund and \$3.16 billion was allocated to all other funds, including enterprise fund departments, such as the San Francisco International Airport, San Francisco Municipal Transportation Authority, and the San Francisco Public Utilities Commission.
+The City's fiscal year 2008-09 adopted budget includes \$6.53 billion of expenditures and reserves, of which \$3.05 billion was allocated to the General Fund of the City and \$3.48 billion was allocated to all other funds, including enterprise fund departments, such as the San Francisco International Airport, San Francisco Municipal Transportation Authority, and the San Francisco Public Utilities Commission.
 The City employs approximately 27,885 full-time-equivalent employees.
-Fiscal year 2007-08 total assessed valuation of taxable property in the City is approximately \$135.51 billion.
+Fiscal year 2008-09 total assessed valuation of taxable property in the City is approximately \$147.60 billion.